jakuta-tech/khaos-c2/README.md

 *Built by [28Zaaky](https://github.com/28Zaaky/)*

-ps. claude is used for code review, github pushing, commentary.It's not a fully ai genereted project, he came from my reasearch.
+*ps. claude is used for code review, github pushing, commentary.
+It's not a fully ai genereted project, he came from my reasearch.*